pengruiyang-cpu/Linux-0.0.1-source-code/README-EN.md

 ## What is it?
 This is the source code of Linux 0.0.1, the first version of Linux.

-Linux forgot this version and this is his friend's.
+Linus forgot this version and this is his friend's.

 ## Why Linux 0.0.1?

 Now, (2020) Linux source code has million lines.
 Linux 0.0.1 is Simpler than it.

-## How I use it?
+## How can I use it?

 There was a [Makefile](Makefile).
 You must install GCC-ARM on your Computer (because Linux use ARM Assembly, not AT&T).